ag-informatics/ag-informatics-course/README.md

 # Introduction to Agricultural Informatics

 We will overview current and emerging digital technologies with applications in agriculture and food systems.
 This course is a gentle introduction computing concepts to students across the College of Agriculture.
-Through eight 2-week modules with hands-on lab projects you will incrementally build your programming skills, comfort with finding, using, and customizing digital tools, and designing digital systems.
+Through seven 2-week modules with hands-on lab projects you will incrementally build your programming skills, comfort with finding, using, and customizing digital tools, and designing digital systems.
 These You will gain a practical understanding of digital technologies, including learning technical vocabulary, evaluating technology trends, and building your ability to debate opportunities and challenges presented by emerging technologies.
 You will gain design thinking skills to engage in human-centered design of software, to be able to matching people and their problems with the appripriate technological solutions.
 This course will equip you with basic computational, design and software development skills for data-driven careers in your primary area of expertise.

 <!-- We will overview current and emerging technologies used in digital agriculture.
 You will be engaged in learning technology fundamentals (languages, concepts, methods), through seven 2-week projects.
 These hands-on exercises will allow you to gain a practical understanding of the technology itself, review research and development trends, and debate opportunities and challenges presented by each technology.
 This course will equip you with basic computational thinking and software development skills for Agricultural Informatics careers. -->